tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 # Implementation

-In this section, we will first parts of the implementation related to enforcing the _security requirements_ and then present the reste our the implementation.
+In this section, we will first describe parts of the implementation related to enforcing the _security requirements_ and then present the remaining of the implementation's details.

 ## Security requirements implementation